 Supply Chain Activities must be open and accountable.
 In particular, contracting and purchasing activities must be fair, transparent and conducted with a view to obtaining the best value for public money.
 All participants must ensure that public sector resources are used in a responsible, efficient and effective manner.

 Individuals involved with purchasing or other Supply Chain Activities must comply with this Code of Ethics and the laws of Canada and Ontario.
 Individuals should continuously work to improve supply chain policies and procedures to improve their supply chain knowledge and skills levels, and to share leading practices.

 Family Service Toronto (FST) recognizes that staff and board members may incur various costs in the fulfillment of their responsibilities.
 Allowable expenses include travel, meals, accommodation, conferences/training and hospitality.
 All expenses incurred must be directly related to FST’s work, must be modest and appropriate, and must balance economy, efficiency, as well as health and safety and environmental considerations.
 The most economical and practical option should be selected whenever possible.
 This policy seeks to establish fair and consistent rules for expenses and travel.
 Read the full policy.

 Family Service Toronto is subject to the Public Sector Salary Disclosure Act.
-More information is available on the Ontario Ministry of Finance website under Public Sector Salary Disclosure for 2013.
+More information is available on the Ontario Ministry of Finance website under Public Sector Salary Disclosure.